joeappleton18/-advanced-database-systems-2022/sessions/week_1/README.md

 ## Task 1

 Follow the instructions above to set up your own development environment.
-Further to the above installation steps, you may also want to install [Robot 3T](https://robomongo.org/).
+Further to the above installation steps, you may also want to install [Robot 3T](https://robomongo.org/) although mongoDB compass can be used.

 ## Sample Applications